 Throughout the schedule ultramarathoner’s need to constantly be running with full kit (full water bottles, all gus, and salt tablets), and also experiment with wet socks, different carry methods, different clothing, body glide, sunglasses, hats, etc. Shoe choice can also be fine tuned during this.
 PRT and 5K guys should be occasionally training in a racing flat that they will run in on the day.

 Kyle Defoor is one of the world’s most committed and passionate shooting instructors.
 Literally growing up with a gun in hand he took his talents into the military where he was combat decorated as a SEAL assaulter and sniper.
 Kyle helped to create and define modern training while along the way personally teaching thousands of military personal and civilians from around the globe.
 His shooting prowess led to appearances on multiple TV shows including Shooting Gallery, Tactical Arms, and Tactical Impact, and guest appearances on History Channel.
 Kyle’s outdoor athletic lifestyle includes shooting, ultra running, stand-up paddle surfing and climbing.
-He now serves as the brand ambassador for Mission Ready Equipment and runs his own company which offers tactical training, wilderness navigation, TV and film consulting, and motivational speaking.
+He is a sponsored athlete of MultiCam and runs his own company, Defoor Proformance Shooting, which offers tactical training, wilderness navigation, TV and film consulting, and motivational speaking.

-Gunfighter Moment is a weekly feature brought to you by Alias Training & Security Services.
-Each week Alias brings us a different Trainer and in turn they offer some words of wisdom.
+Gunfighter Moment is a weekly feature brought to you by Bravo Company USA.
+Bravo Company is home of the Gunfighters, and each week they bring us a different trainer to offer some words of wisdom.